-- Expected tag life: The tag is expected to remain on the animal in a physically functional state for the animal's expected lifetime.5 - Tag toxicity and animal injury: In accordance with Appendix B5 of Section 10 part 1.2.2 of the ICAR Guidelines Laboratory Test for Conventional Plastic Ear Tags, tags may do no harm to an animal or affect its health or well-being.
+- Expected tag life: The tag is expected to remain on the animal in a physically functional state for the animal's expected lifetime.6 - Tag toxicity and animal injury: In accordance with Appendix B5 of Section 10 part 1.2.2 of the ICAR Guidelines Laboratory Test for Conventional Plastic Ear Tags, tags may do no harm to an animal or affect its health or well-being.
 Tags may not cause chemical contamination of meat or edible offal or damage the hide. - Tag deterioration: There may be no diffusion of colorant from tags in accordance with Appendix B5 of Section 10 part 3.2 of the ICAR Guidelines Laboratory Test for Conventional Plastic Ear Tags.
-There may be no apparent physical deterioration (other than color) due to detrimental effects by UV light, rain, heat (113°F/45°C) and cold (-
+There may be no apparent physical deterioration (other than color) due to detrimental effects by UV light, rain, heat (113°F/45°C) and cold (-22°F/-30°C) or other environmental influences such as chemicals, mud, urine, or manure for at least 5 years of wear. - Tag plasticity: Tags may not split or crack under normal use. - Tag abrasion resistance: Tags shall not exhibit damage or change due to wear, and at a minimum, shall comply with ISO standard 9352.

-5 15 years for cattle, bison, sheep, goats and captive cervids, 3 years for swine and 25 years for equids.
+6 15 years for cattle, bison, sheep, goats and captive cervids, 3 years for swine and 25 years for equine.